 Multiple Choice

-From the model cards you’ve seen, which elements were commonly included?
+From the model cards you've reviewed, which elements were commonly included?
 Select all that apply.

 Intended use and out-of-scope uses